 Tip number three: Talk to yourself

 Before you go to bed spend two or three minutes trying to remember everything that happened during the day.
-For example, you woke up, you made eggs for breakfast, you called your mum, you went to office, then you trained at the gym, you had dinner and watched a movie.
+For example, you woke up, you made eggs for breakfast, you called your mum, you went to the office, then you trained at the gym, you had dinner and watched a movie.

 Do this memory exercise in your head in English talking to yourself instead of writing it down because it is almost the same as you were talking to somebody else.